 This Question will extend the objective evaluation of Listening Quality – the main issue up to now – to other quality aspects of voice telephony like talking quality and quality dimensions in no-reference and full-reference setups, including perceptual, signal-based models for objective rating of multi-channel and spatial audio in telecommunication services.
 Under consideration of new generation telecommunication services, also other media than speech like music should be taken into account.

 Furthermore, the evaluation of transmitted noise – especially after processing by noise suppression systems – should be covered by the work of this Question, the same as objective prediction of speech intelligibility.
+The Question also develops methods for the purpose of determining the root cause of a specific problem with a telecommunication link and corresponding diagnostic functions.

 This Question analyses and recommends also methods, metrics and procedures for statistical evaluation, qualification and comparison of objective quality prediction models and gives guidance for developing quality prediction models in general and especially by means of machine learning and artificial intelligence.

-This Question will also continue and finalize the ongoing work on P.ONRA, P.AMD/P.SAMD and P.MLGuide.
+This Question will also continue and finalize the ongoing work on P.ONRA, P.AMD/P.SAMD and P.MLGuide, P.TCA and G.FDIF.

 The following Recommendations, in force at the time of approval of this Question, fall under its responsibility:

-P.563, P.862, P.862.1, P.862.2, P.862.3, P.863, P.863.1, P.1401
+P.563, P.862, P.862.1, P.862.2, P.862.3, P.863, P.863.1, P.1401, G.1029

 Question